Average 2021 Home Sales Prices:

 The Federal Housing Administration (FHA) offers several low down payment mortgage products for eligible participants.
 FHA-insured loans are available from most of the same lenders who offer conventional loans.
 For more information about these loans and eligibility requirements, please contact your lender or visit: hud.gov/fha.

 If you are a veteran of military service, reservist, or on active military duty, you may qualify for a loan guarantee from the Department of Veterans Affairs.
-These loans typically require minimal down payment.
+These loans have low down payments.

 Lenders may or may not require that you have your prospective home inspected by a professional before they approve your mortgage, but it's a good idea, even if they don't.
 Home inspections, which typically cost between $300 and $600, can reveal structural problems that may impact the selling price and your interest in the home.
 Home inspectors are licensed by the state.